AlecAivazis/homepage/README.md

-# nautilus.cool
+# homepage

-The home on the internet for all things nautilus!
-Not yet live at http://nautilus.cool.
+My little corner of the internet